Nigel Tufnel

-Nigel Tufnel is a fictional character in the 1984 mockumentary film This Is Spinal Tap.
-In the film, he is the lead guitarist of the rock band Spinal Tap.
-He was played by actor Christopher Guest.
+Nigel Tufnel is a lead guitarist, back-up singer, songwriter and cheesemonger.
+He is a fictional character in the 1984 mockumentary film This Is Spinal Tap and the 2025 film Spinal Tap 2: The End Continues.
+In the films, he is the lead guitarist of the rock band Spinal Tap.
+He is played by actor Christopher Guest.

 Character biography

 Nigel Tufnel was born in Squatney, East London on 5 February 1948.
 He was given his first guitar, a Sunburst "Rhythm King", by his father at age six.
 His life changed when he met David St. Hubbins (Michael McKean) who lived next door.
-They began jamming together in a toolshed in David's garden, influenced by (fictional) early blues artists like Honkin' Bubba Fulton, Little Sassy Francis and particularly Big Little Daddy Coleman, a deaf guitar player, and wrote their first song, "(Cry) All the Way Home."
+They began jamming together in a toolshed in David's garden, influenced by (fictional) early blues artists like Honkin' Bubba Fulton, Little Sassy Francis and particularly Big Little Daddy Coleman, a deaf guitar player, and wrote their first song, "All the Way Home".
 Before long they had formed their first band, The Thamesmen.

 Tufnel's hobbies include collecting guitars; particularly noteworthy is his Sea Foam Green six-string Fender Bass VI with the price tag still attached, which he has kept in mint condition by not allowing it to be played, touched, pointed at, looked at, or talked about.
 He also has a Gibson Les Paul 1959 model, whose acoustic properties and carved flame-maple top he praises.
 He also plays mandolin and piano, and does backing vocals.
 In the film he is writing a classical piece which he feels combines the musical characteristics of both Mozart and Bach (a "Mach piece") in D minor, which he claims is the "saddest of all keys".
-The piece is provisionally titled "Lick My Love Pump'".
+The piece is provisionally titled "Lick My Love Pump".

 Tufnel has a great love for Gumby, carrying figurines of Gumby and Pokey in his shirt pocket and wearing Gumby shirts frequently.
-He is also a self-proclaimed "fish nut," liking cod and canned tuna because they have "no bones."
+He is also a self-proclaimed "fish nut", liking cod and canned tuna because they have "no bones".
 Tufnel sits on the editorial board of his preferred in-flight periodical, Car and Driver.
 His favorite cookies are Oreos, but without the filling.
 A rider in his contract requires a large plate of Oreo halves, without frosting.
 Onstage he wears glam rock-inspired makeup and usually plays a Gibson Les Paul.
 He is almost always seen chewing gum.

 Tufnel has stated that if he was not in the music industry he would like to either enter the field of haberdashery or become a surgeon.

-Tufnel's work outside Spinal Tap includes his appearance on the 1979 album Lenny & Squiggy present Lenny and the Squigtones, released on Casablanca Records four years before Spinal Tap.
-Lenny and Squiggy were fictional characters on the TV series Laverne & Shirley, and Lenny, like Spinal Tap's David St. Hubbins, was played by Michael McKean.